 Gary A. Rose has been President since May 2016 and Chief Operating Officer since 2006.
 He was Vice President, Chief Financial Officer and Treasurer of the Company from 2005 through May 2016.
 He was Secretary from 2008 through May 2017.
-Mr. Rose is a CPA and spent six years with Deloitte & Touche in Grand Rapids, MI.
+Mr. Rose is a CPA and spent six years with Deloitte & Touche in Grand Rapids, MI followed by work with private equity firms including KKR and American Industrial Partners.
 Mr. Rose's business address is 45 Ottawa SW, Suite 600, Grand Rapids, MI 49503.